62 Meanings

 A little confused, I remember well

-And stopped into a strange hotel
+And stopped into a strange hotel with a neon burnin' bright.

-He felt the heat of the night
+He felt the heat of the night hit him like a freight train

-Moving with a simple twist of fate
+Moving with a simple twist of fate.

-A saxophone someplace far-off played
+A saxophone someplace far off played

-As she was walkin' on by the arcade
+As she was walkin' by the arcade.

-As the light bust through a beat-up shade
+As the light bust through a beat-up shade where he was wakin' up,

-She dropped a coin into the cup
+She dropped a coin into the cup of a blind man at the gate

-And forgot about a simple twist of fate
+And forgot about a simple twist of fate.

 He woke up, the room was bare

-He didn't see her anywhere
+He didn't see her anywhere.

-He told himself he didn't care
+He told himself he didn't care, pushed the window open wide,

-To which he just could not relate
+Felt an emptiness inside to which he just could not relate

-Brought on by a simple twist of fate
+Brought on by a simple twist of fate.

 He hears the ticking of the clocks

-And walks along with a parrot that talks
+And walks along with a parrot that talks,

-Hunts her down by the waterfront docks
+Hunts her down by the waterfront docks where the sailers all come in.

-Maybe she'll pick him out again
+Maybe she'll pick him out again, how long must he wait

 People tell me it's a sin

-To know and feel too much within
+To know and feel too much within.

-I still believe she was my twin
+I still believe she was my twin, but I lost the ring.

-But I was born too late
+She was born in spring, but I was born too late

-Blame it on a simple twist of fate
+Blame it on a simple twist of fate.

 I always saw this as a sad song about meeting your soulmate, but the time just wasn't right for you.
 You spent one great night with her and didn't realize this WAS the person you're supposed to be with until it was too late.